dusk-network/docs-public/src/content/docs/getting-started/wallet/wallet-js.md

 const wallet = new Wallet(seed, gasLimit, gasPrice);
 ```

-The seed is a array of 64 bytes max, to generate a seed, the user of the library is reponsible to generate them correctly and pass them there.
+The seed is a array of 64 bytes max, to generate a seed, the user of the library is responsible to generate them correctly and pass them there.

 > ##### To call any of these functions above, you need to be synced first, if you are not synced then the balance and other operations will fail!